ANBERNIC RG DS

 RAM: 3GB

-Sensors & features: 6-axis gyroscope / vibration motor / microphone
+Sensors: 6-axis gyro / vibration motor / microphone

-Included accessories: Stylus / strap / USB Type-C cable / screen protectors
+Included accessories: stylus / strap / USB Type-C cable / protective film

 Size: 160 × 90 × 21.5mm

-UI / functions: Proprietary UI (RGLauncher), screen focus switching, individual brightness control for top and bottom screens
+UI/Function: Custom UI (RGLauncher), screen focus switching, individual brightness adjustment for upper and lower screens (with firmware improvements)

 Pros

-• Build quality and assembly exceed expectations for the price
+• Molding and assembly precision exceed expectations for the price.

 Cons

-• Low SoC performance, unsuitable for demanding Android games
+• Low SoC performance makes it unsuitable for Android gaming.

-• No OTA updates; system improvements depend on firmware updates
+• No OTA support, system improvements rely on firmware updates.

-• Struggles with high-load systems like 3DS or Dreamcast
+• Struggles with high-load devices like the 3DS and Dreamcast.

-• Reports of audio noise when launching apps with sound output
+• Reports of noise when launching audio output apps.

 Reviews